Business Adviser to a States Trading Asset

 As a Business Adviser, you will be supported by the officers who support your board as a whole.
 They will give you the schedule of meetings, prepare the papers for you to read before meetings and are available to answer any questions.

-You will also be supported by the General Manager of the Asset and the other members of the board.
+You will also be supported by the General Manager of the business and the other members of the board.

 Training

-Training differs for different assets.
-It may range from site visits and in-depth meetings with the operational team to more specific training relating to the asset’s operations.
+Training differs for different businesses.
+It may range from site visits and in-depth meetings with the operational team to more specific training relating to the business’s operations.

 What's the time commitment?